 The Y is implementing new stringent cleaning and disinfecting protocols throughout all areas of Y facilities and program sites.
 The Y only uses products on List N: Disinfectants for use against SARS-CoV-2 that meet the EPA’s criteria for use against the virus that causes COVID-19.

-We are currently installing an additional safety barrier at our branches to help stop the spread of COVID-19.
-The illustration below shows how this innovative UV technology will work in our heating, ventilation and air conditioning system to reduce coronavirus and other micro-organisms:
+We have installed an additional safety barrier at our branches to help stop the spread of COVID-19.
+The illustration below shows how this innovative UV technology works in our heating, ventilation and air conditioning system to reduce coronavirus and other micro-organisms:

 Before Your Upcoming Visit